 12-24-1946 – 06-28-2005 Brenda Howard – Born in The Bronx, New York City, New York.
 She is an American bisexual rights activist and feminist.
 She is known as the “Mother of Pride” for her work in coordinating a rally, and then the Christopher Street Liberation Day March, to commemorate the first anniversary of the Stonewall riots.
 She also originated the idea of a week-long series of events around Pride Day, which was the beginning of the annual LGBT Pride celebrations that are now held around the world every June.
 Additionally, she along with fellow LGBT activist Stephen Donaldson and L. Craig Schoonmaker, are credited with popularizing the word “Pride.”
 She died of colon cancer on June 28, 2005.

 12-24-1971 Ricky Martin – Born in San Juan, Puerto, Rico.
 He is a Puerto Rican pop singer, actor, and author.
 After five years with the group Menudo, he released several Spanish-language solo albums throughout the 1990s.
 He also acted on stage and on TV in Mexico.
 In 1994 he starred on the American TV soap opera General Hospital, playing a Puerto Rican singer.
 In late 1999 Martin performed The Cup of Life at the 41st Grammy Awards show, which became a catalyst in bringing Latin pop to the forefront of the U.S. music scene.
 Martin has also expressed support for same-sex marriage in an interview with Larry King, and commented on his experience of being closeted and coming out.
 “Everything about saying that I am gay feels right…”, Martin stated, adding “if I’d known how good it was going to feel, I would have done it ten years ago.”
 Ricky Martin’s autobiography, Me, was published on November 2, 2010.
 In 2016, Martin announced on the Ellen DeGeneres Show that he was engaged and going to marry artist Juan Yosef.
+Martin and Yosef married in 2017.

 12-24-1950 Deborah J. Glick – Place of birth unknown, probably New York City, New York.
 She is an American politician from New York and a member of the New York State Assembly.
 She was the first out LGBT member of the New York Legislator.
 Her political activity began in college and her involvement in grass roots organizing continues today.
 She has focused on areas relating to civil rights, reproductive freedom, LGBT rights, environmental improvement and preservation, and the arts.
 She has lived in Greenwich Village for over 40 years.